InfinitePeripherals/QWedge-Android/docs/index.md

 ```

-## Q Wedge Keyboard
+## QWedge Keyboard

 ![](https://github.com/InfinitePeripherals/QWedge-Android/raw/main/assets/ringscanner/AlphaKeyboard.png)

-Q Wedge comes with a custom built keyboard.
-On the Halo device, Q Wedge keyboard is the default keyboard.
+QWedge comes with a custom built keyboard.
+On the Halo device, QWedge keyboard is the default keyboard.
 On other devices, you need to turn it on via Languages & Input in Android Settings.

 ### Magnify Keys